2009 PBZ Zagreb Indoors

-The 2009 PBZ Zagreb Indoors was an ATP tennis tournament played on hard courts indoors.
-It was the 7th overall edition of the PBZ Zagreb Indoors, and part of the ATP World Tour 250 series of the 2009 ATP World Tour.
-It took place in Zagreb, Croatia from February 2 through February 8, 2009.
+The 2009 PBZ Zagreb Indoors was an ATP men's tennis tournament played on indoor hard courts.
+It was the seventh overall edition of the PBZ Zagreb Indoors, and part of the ATP World Tour 250 series of the 2009 ATP World Tour.
+It took place in Zagreb, Croatia from 2 February through 8 February 2009.

-The singles line up was led by world no. 19 Igor Andreev and Croats Marin Čilić and Ivo Karlović.
+The singles line up was led by world No. 19 Igor Andreev and Croats Marin Čilić and Ivo Karlović.
 Also competing were Paul-Henri Mathieu, Jürgen Melzer, Andreas Seppi, Mario Ančić and Simone Bolelli.